Our Curriculum at Frome College

 Year 9 – Transitioning to GCSE

-Students select their GCSE options in Year 8 before joining the College in Year 9.
+Students select one GCSE options in Year 8 before joining the College in Year 9.
 During Year 9 students consolidate their KS3 learning while transitioning into the KS4 option subjects.
 We ensure any gaps in learning are closed and students work on the skills and knowledge areas to ensure they build the breadth of understanding needed for success at GCSE.
 This process also allows us to maintain 4 GCSE options for all students when many schools have reduced to only 3, thus supporting high numbers of students in many of the arts subjects; something that resonates with the local community, tapping into part of the DNA of the town of Frome.

 Year 10 and 11 – GCSE success